vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-administration-statements/download-and-ingest-statements/download-and-ingest-syntax.md

 - HADOOP_PORT specifies Hadoop NameNode port number
 - HADOOP_PATH specifies Hadoop data storage directory

 If error occurs when downloading, delete the corresponding data files in `data/download` directory and try to download again.
-If error occurs again, please raise us an issue on [GitHub](https://github.com/vesoft-inc/nebula/issues). <br /> When data download is done, re-execute the command leads to no actions.
+If error occurs again, please raise us an issue on [GitHub](https://github.com/vesoft-inc/nebula/issues).
+When data download is done, re-execute the command leads to no actions.

-When the offline sst data download is done, it can be loaded into the storage service via `INGEST` command.
+When the offline sst data download is done, it can be ingested into the storage service via `INGEST` command.
 `INGEST` command is as follows:

 ```bash
 nebula > INGEST
 ```

-The command will load the `SST` files in `data/download` directory.
+The command will ingest the `SST` files in `data/download` directory.

 **Note:** `ingest` will block `RocksDB` when the data amount is large, please avoid running the command at requirement peak.